IBM/ibm-licensing-operator/README.md

 kubectl describe pod $podName -n ibm-common-services
 ```

-You can also check OCP UI->Networking->Service,Route*

-\* or Ingress if you changed instance parameters

-From console you can use for example this to check Ingress:
+3. Check Route or Ingress settings depanding on your parameter settings.

+You can check the Route or Ingress Settings in **OCP UI->Networking->Service**.
+Or you can check if using the console command, for example:

 ```bash
 kubectl get ingress -n ibm-common-services -o yaml